mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 I embraced her as if she was going on a long journey.
 She was never too fond of touch, but today she raised her arms to reciprocate.

 "Thank you.
-Lif."
+Liffa."

-Kip walked up to us, and she loosened up to nuzzle both of us quickly before opening the door to the outside.
+Kipnu walked up to us, and she loosened up to nuzzle both of us quickly before opening the door to the outside.
 He and I watched as she entered the daylight and headed toward the rail station without looking back.
 I held my binding pendant tightly.

 "What's eating her?"
-Kip asked again.
+Kipnu asked again.

 "Nothing.
 Just a chill in the air."